VakeWorks/SovScaDesDisMaLOps/docs/2025/src/setup.md

     - Traingles are those who have more familiarity with at least two of the above four items.
     - Squares are those who have some familiarity with at least one the above four items.
     - Circles are those who least familiarity with most of the above four items.
-  - GOAL: When you do `You Trys` in the labs on your own own make sure you are in a group of 3-4 students with at least one Triangle or Square.
+  - GOAL: When you do `YouTrys` in the labs on your own own make sure you are in a group of 3-4 students with at least one Triangle or Square.
 Ideally, each group should not have only Circles.
 - Operating System (OS) show of hands.
 How many of you have one of the following OSs?
     - Linux and other Unix-like operating systems?
     - Have Linux laptop?